AdobeDocs/experience-manager-65.en/help/communities/dispatcher.md

 ## Troubleshooting {#troubleshooting}

-A major source of problems is inserting filter rules without paying attention to the affect on earlier rules, especially when adding a rule to deny access.
+A major source of problems is inserting filter rules without paying attention to the effect on earlier rules, especially when adding a rule to deny access.

-The very first filter pattern is often used to deny everything so that following filters restore access in a controlled manner.
-When multiple filters apply to a request, the last filter that applies is the one in effect.
+The first filter pattern is often used to deny everything so that following filters restore access in a controlled manner.
+When multiple filters apply to a request, the last filter that is applied, is the one in effect.

 ## Sample dispatcher.any {#sample-dispatcher-any}